What Makes DIfficult Conversations DIfficult?

 Eva, a young mother of two young kids, finally decides to tell her own mother she needs space from the family’s constant expectations.
 But as soon as she starts, her mother’s eyes well up.
 “After all I’ve sacrificed for you, is this how you repay me?”

-In Singapore and Asian families in general, emotions—especially guilt, disappointment, and sorrow—carry weight.
+In Singapore and Asian families in general, certain emotions, especially guilt, disappointment, and sorrow, carry weight.
 Many of us have seen firsthand how one conversation can turn into tears, shouting, or a long, painful silence.
-We fear that opening up will create an emotional mess we won’t know how to clean up.
+We fear that going into such conversations will create an emotional mess we won’t know how to clean up.
 It is a picture of a wildly shaken coke bottle being opened - the pressure bursting forth.

-This fear is especially real when a leader enters into a conversation telling someone “You have been let go.”
+This fear is especially real for leaders who face the task of informing subordinates “You have been let go.”

 3. Fear of Damaging the Relationship